 Threat intelligence solutions can help security teams find doxing-related intelligence that can help protect your organization and its people against doxes.
 For example, Flashpoint addresses doxing threats by generating intelligence from doxing-associated data sources—such as social networks, paste sites, forums, and dox-hosting sites on the deep web and dark web.
 These sources can give your organization early visibility into attack chains leading to a dox by identifying:

 - Emerging tactics, techniques, and procedures (TTPs) that hacking communities are using to dox their targets.

 - Discussions suggesting that a dox targeting your organization could be imminent.

 - Leaked credit cards or other vulnerable information found on paste sites.

 - Patterns of life found on an executive’s social media page.

 Additionally, threat intelligence platforms can alert your organization to doxes as soon as they emerge.
 This allows you to take proactive security steps, such as reporting the dox to social media sites where the dox may be hosted, securing the victim’s accounts and home, and documenting evidence.

 Over the last decade, doxing has emerged as a mainstream harassment tactic targeting both high and low-profile victims.
 If your organization has an online presence, information that adversaries could use in a dox is likely hiding in plain sight—whether it’s on your social media page or hidden in a data leak on Pastebin.
-While doxing is commonplace, your organization can stay protected by uncovering valuable intel from doxing communities and identifying vulnerable data before it gets leveraged.
+Even though doxing is commonplace, protect yourself by uncovering valuable intel from doxing communities.

 What are threat actors in illicit online communities saying about your organization?
 Sign up for a free Flashpoint trial to find out.